Out of gauge container: Top container types [+ 2024 guide to best prices]

 Flat rack container

-A flat rack is basically a container without a roof or walls on its long ends.
+flat rack containers is basically a container without a roof or walls on its long ends.
 This special container type is ideal for large, tall or oversized cargo.

 Your goods are secured on a flat rack using lashing rings, which are wrapped tightly around the container walls and cargo, keeping it safe during transport.
 There are various types of lifting equipment that can be used to load cargo onto a flat rack.
 This includes cranes, reach stackers, straddle carriers and loaders.